LittleHeronCodes/LittleHeronCodes.github.io/_drafts/2023-01-11-Adventures-in-R-package.md

 date: 2023-01-11
 ---

-This part mostly follows this guide, with some minor additions by myself : https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/
+This part mostly follows [this guide](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/), with some minor additions by myself.

 - Advantages in using Packages
 - Cons :

 Systems information :

+## The anatomy of an R Package

+### The Files

+- DESCRIPTION
+- NAMESPACE
+- R/

 ## Step 0.
 Required packages